DFabric/DPlatform-DockerShip/README.md

 ## Installation
 To begin with DPlatform Docker, the best way is to clone the repository and run this command to be able to have auto-updates:

-` git clone -b master --single-branch https://github.com/DFabric/DPlatform-DockerShip; cd DPlatform-Dockership; sudo sh dplatform.sh`
+` git clone -b master --single-branch https://github.com/DFabric/DPlatform-DockerShip; sh DPlatform-Dockership/dplatform.sh`

 You can also: